 Before anything else, some important reminders from the organizers.

-Registration and bike check in must be done by Saturday.
+nd bike check in must be done by Saturday.
 Special arrangements (including paying a penalty) must be made if you wish to check in past 4pm.

 Since the bike course is point-to-point, you will need to prepare your T2 bag (containing your shoes, cap, nutrition etc.) and drop it off at Remy Field.

 This is a non-drafting race.
 Each athlete must give ample space (10m behind the rider in front) or he/she will be flagged by marshals (blue card).

 Riding in the middle of the road is also considered a penalty; this is called blocking.
 This, together with littering and other interference violations will incur yellow cards.

 Athletes given blue or yellow cards will be asked to stop during the race as well as report to the penalty tent.
 Blue cards have a 2 minute time penalty while yellow cards will be asked to stop-and-go.
 Failure to do so will result in disqualification.

 Bikes must be claimed by 1pm.
 The organizers are not responsible for any unclaimed bikes.

 See the Race Schedule at the bottom of the page for more info.